John is a fervent writer, gamer, and guitar lover. Former automatic-transmission repairer, welder and hobbyist game developer.

-Wimbledon is perhaps the most well known and prestigious tennis tournament in the world, and certainly one of the top four.
-If you’re not a tennis fan you may have found yourself a bit of a loss for something to talk about with any tennis loving friends or family when June/July rolls around and the covers come off at the All England Club… but I’m getting ahead of myself.
+Wimbledon is perhaps the most well known and prestigious tennis tournament in the world—and certainly one of the top four.
+If you’re not a tennis fan, you may have found yourself at a bit of a loss for something to talk about with any tennis-loving friends or family when June/July rolls around and the covers come off at the All England Club… but I’m getting ahead of myself.

-This hub is a handy guide that will give you all you need to know about Wimbledon to seem like an expert.
+This article is a handy guide that will give you all you need to know about Wimbledon to seem like an expert.
 Or at least knowledgeable.

 A brief overview for the complete Wimbledon novice.

 The Grand Slams are the most sought-after prizes in the world of tennis, taking place throughout the year on a number of different surfaces in a number of different countries.
 They are:

 Wimbledon is a tennis tournament that is referred to as a Grand Slam.
 It is one of four major tournaments that take place throughout the year.
 These four tournaments represent the peak of professional tennis, offering the most prize money and the most ranking points.

 Each of these Grand Slam events are held in different countries and on different surfaces.
 Wimbledon takes place in London, England, and is the only Grand Slam event tournament to be played on grass.

 Many consider Wimbledon to be the most prestigious crown to win in the game of tennis, largely due to its long history, tradition, and its links to the earliest origins of tennis.